shabin5785/Golang_notes/GO_Notes_1.md

 - interfaces are implicit in GO
 - interface is a contract to help us.

 - interface can have other interace within it.
+So the enclosing interface will have all embedded interfaces within. to satisfy the enclosing one, we need to satisfy all interfaces within it.

 - if we have a interface as type of a field in struct, it means that, that field can have any value that satsifies that interface.
 We can create custom types that satisfies that interface and use it.